 Skip to Main Content

-Myth #1: You Can DIY A Foundation Fix
+Myth #1: You Can Fix a Foundation with DIY Installations

-Myth #2: Overwatering Your Landscaping Can Crack Your Foundation
+Myth #2: Overwatering Landscaping Can Cause Foundation Cracks

 watering your lawn

-Hydrostatic pressure is the primary cause of most home foundation damage.
-This pressure builds up outside your home when it rains or when the groundwater in your area starts to rise.
+Hydrostatic pressure is the primary cause of most foundation damage.
+This pressure builds up outside your home when it rains or when the groundwater in your area rises.
 It presses against your foundation and causes the particles of the materials therein to rapidly change temperature and size.
 Those rapid changes can eventually cause cracks.

-With that in mind, you may think that watering your landscaping may add to that pressure.
+So, you may think that watering your landscaping may add to that pressure.
 In fact, it will do the opposite.
 When you consistently water your landscaping and the perimeter of your home, you actually keep the soil there healthier than it would be if it only received water when it rained.
-As such, it can better protect you from runoff when the rains do come.
+That way, it can better protect you from runoff when the rains do come.

 Myth #3: Your New Home Won’t Develop A Foundation Crack